Osama bin Laden, terrorist leader and doting father

 The bureaucracy of terror

-Like any bureaucratic organization, the newly released memos show that al Qaeda had a set of best practices that it circulated internally.
+Like any bureaucratic organization, the newly released memos show that al Qaeda had a set of guidelines that it circulated internally.
 An undated memo for its "administrators" outlined 22 best practices that included the installation of "complaint boxes" in al Qaeda's guesthouses.
 The "oversight committee" was instructed to handle any complaints.

 There was also an undated ledger for monthly revenues of around $50,000, which al Qaeda members spent on diesel fuel, food, and wedding gifts for members as well as "relocation" costs for its leaders.